New Churches Podcast | Season 1 | Episode 746

 Vice President, Mobilization Send Network

 Matt Carter is vice president of mobilization for Send Network, the largest church planting network in North America.
 He was also founding pastor of The Austin Stone Church.
 During his tenure at The Stone, the church sent over 300 full-time missionaries to unreached people groups around the world.
 Matt holds an MDiv from Southwestern Seminary and a Doctorate in Expositional Preaching from Southeastern Seminary.
-He and his wife Jennifer have three children.
+He and his wife, Jennifer, have three children.

 More Resources from Matt